omundy/learn-computers/topics/data-types.md

 10000000000.0
 ```

-Unlike many other languages, Javascript does not distinguish between `int` and `float` number types.
+Unlike many other languages, Javascript does not distinguish `int` from `float` numbers.

+---

 ### Strings: